🩺 Affordable Private Healthcare

 4.7/5

-For women with an existing renal disease or condition, it is important to have the support and advice of an obstetrician or specialist from preconception, through the pregnancy, and extending to postnatal care, who can support you through a healthy pregnancy.
+Pregnancy causes physiological changes that affect kidney function.
+For women with existing renal diseases or conditions, it is important to receive support and advice from an obstetrician or specialist throughout the stages of preconception, pregnancy, and postnatal care to ensure they can guide you through a healthy pregnancy.

 Statistics